rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 Type "r" for "run", followed by the command line arguments CS16 A CS24 A+

 (gdb)r CS16 A CS24 A+ CS32 A
-Starting program: /cs/faculty/dimirza/git/cs24-w18-lab-starter-code/lab02/buggy CS16 A CS24 A+
+Starting program: /cs/faculty/dimirza/git/cs24-w18-lab-starter-code/lab02/buggy CS16 A CS24 A+ CS32 A
 This way the program will run until line 24.
 Normally, you might have put a cout statement right before this line to examine the values of the arrays and any other local variables.
 With gdb we can do this at the gdb command line without having to edit and recompile our program

 Let's print the element 0 of courseNames using the "p" (print) statement